Pseuduvaria rugosa: Description

-It is a tree reaching 40 meters in height.
+It is a tree reaching 40 m in height.
 The young, dark brown to black branches are densely hairy but become hairless as they mature.
-Its elliptical to egg-shaped, papery to slightly leathery leaves are 10–23 by 3–8.5 centimeters.
-The leaves have pointed, wedge-shaped or blunt bases and tapering tips, with the tapering portion 6-15 millimeters long.
+Its elliptical to egg-shaped, papery to slightly leathery leaves are 10-23 cm by 3-8.5 cm.
+The leaves have pointed, wedge-shaped or blunt bases and tapering tips, with the tapering portion 6–15 millimeters long.
 The leaves are hairless on their upper and lower surfaces.
-The leaves have 10-18 pairs of secondary veins emanating from their midribs.
-Its sparsely to densely hairy petioles are 4–12 by 0.8-3 millimeters with a narrow groove on their upper side.
-Its Inflorescences occur in groups of 3–6 on branches, and are organized on very densely hairy peduncles that are 1.5-4 by 0.5-0.7 millimeters.
-Each inflorescence has 1-2 flowers.
-Each flower is on a very densely hairy pedicel that is 7–24 by 0.3-0.8 millimeters.
+The leaves have 10–18 pairs of secondary veins emanating from their midribs.
+Its sparsely to densely hairy petioles are 4–12 by 0.8–3 millimeters with a narrow groove on their upper side.
+Its Inflorescences occur in groups of 3–6 on branches, and are organized on very densely hairy peduncles that are 1.5–4 by 0.5–0.7 millimeters.
+Each inflorescence has 1–2 flowers.
+Each flower is on a very densely hairy pedicel that is 7–24 by 0.3–0.8 millimeters.
 The pedicels are organized on a rachis up to 5 millimeters long that have 3 bracts.
-The pedicels have a medial, very densely hairy bract that is 0.5-1.5 millimeters long.
+The pedicels have a medial, very densely hairy bract that is 0.5–1.5 millimeters long.
 Its flowers are unisexual.
-Its flowers have 3 free, triangular sepals that are 0.9-1.5 by 0.8-1.5 millimeters.
+Its flowers have 3 free, triangular sepals that are 0.9–1.5 by 0.8–1.5 millimeters.
 The sepals are hairless on their upper surface, very densely hairy on their lower surface, and hairy at their margins.
 Its 6 petals are arranged in two rows of 3.
 The light yellow-green, oval to elliptical, outer petals are 1–2.5 by 1–2.5 millimeters with hairless upper and very densely hairy lower surfaces.
 The inner petals are red-purple to red-brown on their upper surfaces and light-yellow-green on their lower surfaces.
-The diamond-shaped inner petals have a 3–7.5 millimeter long claw at their base and a 4–10 by 2-4 millimeter blade.
+The diamond-shaped inner petals have a 3–7.5 millimeter long claw at their base and a 4–10 by 2–4 millimeter blade.
 The inner petals have pointed bases and tips.
 The inner petals are very densely hairy on their upper and lower surfaces.
-Male flowers have 30-58 stamens that are 0.5-0.8 by 0.4-0.7 millimeters.
-Female flowers have 5-13 carpels that are 1-1.5 by 0.5-0.8 millimeters.
-Each carpel has 2-6 ovules arranged in two rows.
-Female flowers can have 4-6 sterile stamens.
-The fruit occur in clusters of 1-9 and are organized on densely hairy peduncles that are 3–5 by 1-2 millimeters.
-The fruit are attached by sparsely hairy pedicles that are 12–27 by 0.8-3 millimeters.
-The yellow-green to brown, globe-shaped fruit are 10–20 by 10-20 millimeters.
+Male flowers have 30–58 stamens that are 0.5–0.8 by 0.4–0.7 millimeters.
+Female flowers have 5–13 carpels that are 1–1.5 by 0.5–0.8 millimeters.
+Each carpel has 2–6 ovules arranged in two rows.
+Female flowers can have 4–6 sterile stamens.
+The fruit occur in clusters of 1–9 and are organized on densely hairy peduncles that are 3–5 by 1–2 millimeters.
+The fruit are attached by sparsely hairy pedicles that are 12–27 by 0.8–3 millimeters.
+The yellow-green to brown, globe-shaped fruit are 10–20 by 10–20 millimeters.
 The fruit are winkled, and very densely hairy.
-Each fruit has 2-6 hemispherical to lens-shaped seeds that are 10–14 by 5–7.5 by 3.5-5 millimeters.
+Each fruit has 2–6 hemispherical to lens-shaped seeds that are 10–14 by 5–7.5 by 3.5–5 millimeters.
 The seeds are wrinkled.